 Kai Ryssdal: It’s easy to forget sometimes that there’s more to life than just pulling down a paycheck, more than just trying to get ahead.
 Today, in our occasional series “Taking Stock,” where we talk to people who can give us the longer view of our current economic circumstances, an interview with Robert Diggs.

-KAI RYSSDAL: One of the more unusual interviews we aired this year was with a guy named Robert Fitzgerald Diggs.
-He's better known by his stage name, The RZA, and for the hip-hop group he founded called The Wu Tang Clan.
+He’s better known probably by his stage name, the RZA, and for a hip-hop group he founded called the Wu-Tang Clan.

 The Wu-Tang Clan rapping “C.R.E.A.M.”: Cash rules everything around me.
 Cream get the money dollar dollar bill y’all.
 I grew up on the crime side.

-In the 15 or so years since Wu-Tang started, The RZA has become an entrepreneur, a platinum-selling solo artist and, in his books, something of a philosopher.
+In the 15 or so years since Wu-Tang started, the RZA has become an entrepreneur, a platinum-selling solo artist and, in his books, something of a philosopher, too.